-- 48. The action to revise waste discharge requirements for this existing facility is exempt from the provisions of the California Environmental Quality Act (CEQA), Public Resource Code section 21000, et seq., and the CEQA guidelines, in accordance with Title 14, section 15301. - 49.
-This order implements: - a.
-The Water Quality Control Plan for the Tulare Lake Basin, Second Edition; - b.
+53. The action to revise waste discharge requirements for this existing facility is exempt from the provisions of the California Environmental Quality Act (CEQA), Public Resource Code section 21000, et seq., and the CEQA guidelines, in accordance with Title 14, section 15301.

+54. This order implements:

+- a.
+The Water Quality Control Plan for the Tulare Lake Basin, Second Edition, Revised July 2016; - b.
 The prescriptive standards and performance goals of California Code of Regulations, title 27, section 20005 et seq., effective 18 July 1997, and subsequent revisions; - c.
 State Water Board Resolution 93-62, Policy for Regulation of Discharges of Municipal Solid Waste, adopted 17 June 1993, and revised on 21 July 2005. - d.
-The applicable provisions of Title 40 C.F.R. section 258 "Subtitle D" federal regulations as required by State Water Board Resolution 93-62. - 50.
-Based on the threat and complexity of the discharge, the facility is determined to be classified 3-B as defined below:

-- a.
-Category 3 threat to water quality, defined as, "Those discharges of waste that could degrade water quality without violating water quality objectives, or could cause a minor impairment of designated beneficial uses as compared with Category 1 and Category 2." - b.
-Category B complexity defined as, "Any discharger not included in Category A that has physical, chemical, or biological treatment systems (except for septic systems with subsurface disposal), or any Class 2 or Class 3 waste management units." - 51.
-State Water Board Resolution 68-16, the Statement of Policy with Respect to Maintaining High Quality of Waters in California (Anti-Degradation Policy) generally prohibits the Central Valley Water Board from authorizing activities that will result in the degradation of high-quality waters unless it has been shown that: - a.
-The degradation will not result in water quality less than that prescribed in state and regional policies, including violation of one or more water quality objectives; - b.
-The degradation will not unreasonably affect present and anticipated future beneficial uses; - c.
-The discharger will employ Best Practicable Treatment or Control (BPTC) to minimize degradation; and - d.
-The degradation is consistent with the maximum benefit to the people of the state.
+The applicable provisions of Title 40 C.F.R. section 258 "Subtitle D" federal regulations as required by State Water Board Resolution 93-62. - 55.
+Based on the threat and complexity of the discharge, the facility is determined to be classified 2-B as defined below: - a.
+Category 2 threat to water quality, defined as, "Those discharges of waste that could impair the designated beneficial uses of the receiving water, cause short-term violations of water quality objectives, cause secondary drinking water standards to be violated, or cause a nuisance." - b.
+Category B complexity, defined as, "Any discharger not included in Category A that has physical, chemical, or biological treatment systems (except for septic systems with subsurface disposal), or any Class 2 or Class 3 waste management units." - 56.
+The Statement of Policy With Respect to Maintaining High Quality of Waters in California, SWRCB Order WQ 68-16 (hereinafter "Anti-Degradation Policy") was adopted by the State Water Board in October 1968.
+Anti-Degradation Policy limits the Board's discretion to authorize the degradation of "high-quality waters."
+This policy has been incorporated into the Board's Basin Plans.
+"High-quality waters" are defined as those waters where water quality is more than sufficient to support beneficial uses designated in the Board's Basin Plan.
+Whether or not a water is a high-quality water is established on a constituent-by-constituent basis, which means that an aquifer can be considered a high-quality water with respect to one constituent, but not for others.
+(SWRCB Order No. WQ 91-10.)

-Due to the controls installed by the Discharger, including a landfill cap and drainage controls, no detectable degradation of surface water or groundwater is expected.
-Furthermore, the Monitoring and Reporting Program adopted to ensure compliance with this Order will be sufficient to verify that degradation does not occur.
-Therefore, this Order is consistent with the Anti-Degradation Policy.